RyanLilleyman/Calculator/README.md

 ## Overview

-This Scientific Calculator is a recreation of a classic texas instruments Ti-30.
+This Scientific Calculator is a recreation of a classic Texas Instruments Ti-30.

 ![Project Banner](https://github.com/RyanLilleyman/Calculator/blob/main/Screencast-from-07-15-2023-05_48_41-PM.gif)